owncloud/ocis/CONTRIBUTING.md

 #### Priority

-P1 to P4 (lowest) to indicate an priority.
+P1 to P4 (lowest) to indicate a priority.
 Mostly a tool for internal project management and support.

 #### QA